easanch123/Project-Lab/README.md

 # Project-Lab
 Git repository used for ECE 3331 Project Lab 1 in TTU

+Coded in Verilog
-All code is written in Verilog
+All files written by Edward Sanchez